KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AlarmClock by fewieden](https://github.com/fewieden/MMM-AlarmClock)

 1. Outdated: Found `MichMich/MagicMirror` in file `MMM-AlarmClock.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-AlertExt by MMRIZE](https://github.com/MMRIZE/MMM-AlertExt)